Course Catalog

 1 credit

-In this chronological survey of American literature, composition assignments are integrated with the study of important works of American literature such as The Adventures of Huckleberry Finn, The Great Gatsby, Their Eyes Were Watching God, and The Things They Carried.
-Supplementary readings include nonfiction essays, short stories by American authors, American poets from the 18th century to the present, and at least one modern play such as The Death of a Salesman.
-Students will gain understanding of literary forms, dominant philosophies and historical background associated with eras of American literature.
-Writing instruction focuses on the expository essay – narrative, comparison/contrast, literary analysis, and descriptive.
-Students will prepare for the college application process through grammar study and application; ACT writing preparation; and writing a college application essay.
+In this survey of American literature, composition assignments are integrated with the study of key works, including The Scarlet Letter, The Great Gatsby, and memoirs.
+Supplementary readings include nonfiction essays, short stories by American authors, American poets from the 18th century to the present, and at least one modern play, such as The Crucible.
+Students will gain an understanding of literary forms, dominant philosophies, and the historical background of eras in American literature.
+Writing instruction focuses on the expository essay, narrative, comparison/contrast, literary analysis, and descriptive essays.
+Students will prepare for the college application process through grammar study and application and writing a college application essay.

 1 credit